Longtime Detroit Tigers utilityman John Wockenfuss dies at 73

 Wockenfuss, heralded as one of Delaware's most accomplished athletes of all time, spent parts of 10 seasons with the Tigers and worked his way up from little-used backup catcher to a key pinch-hitter and utility player.
 He had a hand in a key trade that spurred the team's 1984 title and eventually managed in the organization's minor leagues.

+TIGERS TODAY: Detroit's starting pitchers have been AL's best recently.
+A good sign for future?

+A YOUNG TIGER: Riley Greene diagnoses his hitting problems.
+What adjustments are needed

 His offense improved from .222 and three home runs in 1976 to .274 and nine home runs in 1977.
-Wockenfuss began to play in the outfield the following season as his playing time continued to rise.
+Wockenfuss, also known as "Fuss" or "Johnny B.," began to play in the outfield the following season as his playing time continued to rise.

 The Free Press reported in March 1984 he had grown unhappy with his pay and role — he notched seven game-winning RBIs and played five different positions over 92 games for the Tigers in 1983.